Guide to the Third Year

 During your final year, the University will require that you submit an application to graduate (Graduate Degree Application).
-This coming year, the deadline is September 30, 2016 for both December and May graduates.
+Graduate applications are due by the second Friday in September for both December and May graduates.
 Please contact Kristen Ball in the registrar’s office if you have any questions.
 Access the form online.

 Graduating In Absentia